krstn420/krstn420.github.io/README.md

 If dm_only is set to "on" it will react to commands that were recieved by the bot, as confirmation.

-If you change the prefix, whispers will still only be answered via the defautl "?" prefix.
+If you change the prefix, whispers will still only be answered via the default "?" prefix.

 ---------------------------------------------------------------------------------
 ##### Contact